qrzn23/min/wip/confessions/content.md

 Another affectation of the women art students was to claim to be treated exactly as if they were men in every respect.
 Gerald, always eager to oblige, addressed one of his models as old fellow, to her great satisfaction.
 Then he excused himself for a momentary absence in the terms which he would have used to another man.
 On his return, the lady had recovered her “sex and character”, and had bolted.
 Woman can only mix with men on equal terms when adopts his morality lock, stock and barrel, and ceases to set an extravagant artificial value on her animal functions.
 The most high-principled woman (alleged) insists on the supreme value of an asset which is notoriously of no value whatever in itself.

-The Star and the Garter deals frankly with this problem, among others.
+*The Star and the Garter* deals frankly with this problem, among others.
 As far as sexual charm is concerned, it is only reasonable to expect the expert to be more satisfactory than the new chum; and even, class for class, the professional than the amateur.
 The desire for exclusive possession is one of the most idiotic and bestial pieces of vanity in human psychology.
 But love can exist between man and woman entirely independent of any sexual relations between them.
 The condition of this love is that both parties should have completely mastered their sexual natures; for otherwise their mutual relations are not free to love decently until they have analysed themselves completely and swept away ever\ trace of mystery from sex; and this means the acquisition of a profound philosophical theory based on wide reading of anthropology and enlightened practice.

 My travels had doubtless done much to open my eyes.
 I had already studied the characteristics of fifty-seven separate races, a number which I subsequently increased to eighty or ninety, when it became difficult to define the word “race”.
 My ethnological results are not particularly striking; but the course of the research certainly helped to make it clear that no proposition could be judged as right or wrong, or even as true or false.
 It is always possible to derive a point of view from the circumstances of its holder.

-The wildest dreams of Kew are the facts of Khatmandu, And the crimes of Clapham chaste in Martaban.
+> The wildest dreams of Kew are the facts of Khatmandu,
+>
+> And the crimes of Clapham chaste in Martaban.

 Every conceivable moral principle is held somewhere by somebody; and it is the ineluctable conclusion from that somebody's premisses.
 His circumstances are unique; and so are his hereditary tendencies, his environment, his training and the character of his mental processes.
 Whether we hold free will or determinism, we equally ratify every type of opinion and conduct.

 I had not at this time consciously reached this freedom.
 I was still a romantic, still seeking true love.
 Observe a curious analogy to the time when I invoked the adepts, and one actually by my side; so now, invoking true love, there lurked unsuspected in my circle the woman destined to satisfy my aspirations; and just as in aspiring to the Path of the Wise I had not realized the nature of that Path, so also I did not understand what the words true love might mean.

-True love with black inchauntments filled,
+> True love with black inchauntments filled,
+>
-Its hellish rout of shrieks and groans,
+> Its hellish rout of shrieks and groans,
+>
-Its vials of poison death-distilled,
+> Its vials of poison death-distilled,
+>
-Its rattling chains and skeletons.
+> Its rattling chains and skeletons.

 I made comparatively few notes of this period — November 1902 to April 1903.
 It seems rather strange that I should have been able to get such an epitome of life into so short a period; at least I reached old age.
 I went back to Boleskine almost as a ghost might retire to his tomb at cock-crow.
 In May I wrote a very clear résumé of my progress.
 It will be as well to quote it.

-In the year 1899 I came to Boleskine House and put everything in order with the object of carrying out the Operation of Abra-Melin the Mage.
+> In the year 1899 I came to Boleskine House and put everything in order with the object of carrying out the Operation of Abra-Melin the Mage.
+>

-I had studied Ceremonial Magick and had obtained remarkable success.
+> I had studied Ceremonial Magick and had obtained remarkable success.
+>

-My gods were those of Egypt, interpreted on lines closely akin to those of Greece.
+> My gods were those of Egypt, interpreted on lines closely akin to those of Greece.
+>

-In philosophy I was a realist of the Cabbalistic school.
+> In philosophy I was a realist of the Cabbalistic school.
+>

-In 1900 I left England for Mexico, and later the Far East, Ceylon, India, Burma, Baltistan, Egypt and France.
+> In 1900 I left England for Mexico, and later the Far East, Ceylon, India, Burma, Baltistan, Egypt and France.
 It is idle there to detail the corresponding progress of my thought; and passing through a stage of Hinduism, I had discarded all deities as unimportant, and in philosophy was an uncompromising nominalist.
 I had arrived at what I may describe as the position of an orthodox Buddhist; but with the following reservations.
+>

-1. I cannot deny that certain phenomena do accompany the use of certain rituals; I only deny the usefulness of such methods to the White Adept.
+> 1. I cannot deny that certain phenomena do accompany the use of certain rituals; I only deny the usefulness of such methods to the White Adept.
+>

-2. I consider Hindu methods of meditation as possibly useful to the beginner and should not therefore recommend them to be discarded at once.
+> 2. I consider Hindu methods of meditation as possibly useful to the beginner and should not therefore recommend them to be discarded at once.
+>

-With regard to my advancement, the redemption of the cosmos, etc. etc. I leave for ever the “Blossom and Fruit” theory and appear in the character of an inquirer on strictly scientific lines.
+> With regard to my advancement, the redemption of the cosmos, etc. etc. I leave for ever the “Blossom and Fruit” theory and appear in the character of an inquirer on strictly scientific lines.
+>

-This is unhappily calculated to damp the enthusiasm; but as I so carefully of old, for the Magical Path, excluded from my life all other interests, that life has now no particular meaning; and the path of Research, on the only lines I can now approve of, remains the one Path possible for me to tread.
+> This is unhappily calculated to damp the enthusiasm; but as I so carefully of old, for the Magical Path, excluded from my life all other interests, that life has now no particular meaning; and the path of Research, on the only lines I can now approve of, remains the one Path possible for me to tread.
+>

-(By the Blossom and Fruit theory, I mean the existence of a body of initiates pledged to devote themselves to the redemption of mankind.)
+> (By the Blossom and Fruit theory, I mean the existence of a body of initiates pledged to devote themselves to the redemption of mankind.)
+>

-It sounds as if I had become a bit of a prig.
+> It sounds as if I had become a bit of a prig.
 I expect a good deal of my attitude was due to exhausted vitality.
 Chogo Ri was perhaps still taking his revenge.
+>

-I had picked out Boleskine for its loneliness.
+> I had picked out Boleskine for its loneliness.
 Lord Lovat and Mrs. Fraser-Tyler, my nearest neighbours, were eight miles away, while Grant of Glenmoriston was on the other side of Loch Ness.
 Besides, Boleskine was already the centre of a thousand legends.
+>

-Even before I came there there was a fine crop of the regular Highland superstitions.
+> Even before I came there there was a fine crop of the regular Highland superstitions.
+>

-The howl of a bulldog, exactly like the crying of a child, is heard far off.
+> The howl of a bulldog, exactly like the crying of a child, is heard far off.
+>

-GEORGE.
+> GEORGE.
 All right.
 It's only that damned dog of M'Alister's.
 He does it every night.
+>
-FENELLA.
+> FENELLA.
 He sees the ghost of old Lord Lovat.
+>
-GEORGE.
+> GEORGE.
 Old Lord Lovat?
+>
-FENELLA.
+> FENELLA.
 Yes; they beheaded him after the '45.
 He rolls his head up and down the corridors.
+>
-GEORGE	Pleasant pastime!
+> GEORGE	Pleasant pastime!
+>
-FENELLA.
+> FENELLA.
 What else is a man to do?
+>
-GEORGE.
+> GEORGE.
 What's that tapping?
+>
-(He stops to listen.)
+> (He stops to listen.)
+>
-FENELLA.
+> FENELLA.
 Go on!
 It's only the old woman.
+>
-GEORGE.
+> GEORGE.
 What old woman?
+>
-FENELLA.
+> FENELLA.
 Her son was a lunatic.
 They let him out cured, as they thought.
 His mother came up here with him to lay flowers on his father's grave; and he caught her legs and smashed her brains against the wall.
+>
-GEORGE.
+> GEORGE.
 Oh damn it!
 FENELLA.
 You baby!
 So, ever since, she comes from time to time to try and pick her brains off the wall.

 I certainly used to hear the “rolling of the head”, but when I put in a billiard table, the old gentleman preferred it to the corridor and confined his amusements to the gunroom.
 Even before that, he had always stopped at the Pylon of the corridor which marked off from the rest of the house the wing which was consecrated to Abra-Melin.
 I have never discovered any explanation of these noises.
 We used to listen at the door of the gun room, and the bead would roll merrily up and down the table with untiring energy.
 The moment we opened the door the noise would stop; but there would be no visible cause.

 During my absence, the reputation of the house had become more formidable than ever before.
 I have little doubt that the Abra-Melin devils, whatever they are, use the place as convenient headquarters and put in some of their spare time in terrifying the natives.
 No one would pass the house after dark.
 Folk got into the habit of going round through Strath Errick, a detour of several miles.
 There were a great many definite legends; but I made rather a point of refraining from making a collection.
 I was completely committed to rationalism and the occurrence of miracles was a nuisance.
 I should have like to deny the reality of the whole Abra-Melin business, but the phenomena were just as patent as the stones of the house.